Eronisch/Gunz-Set-Rotation/README.md

 Works with the following CMS: https://github.com/Eronisch/Gunz-CMS

-This program gets all the items from this month in the database and sends them to every account.
+This program gets all the items from this month in the database and sends them to all accounts.

 You'll have to update the database information in the App.config file.
 The program selects the items from the ItemRotation table in the database.